Renewable energy commercialization: Voluntary market mechanisms for renewable electricity

 Voluntary markets, also referred to as green power markets, are driven by consumer preference.
 Voluntary markets allow a consumer to choose to do more than policy decisions require and reduce the environmental impact of their electricity use.
 Voluntary green power products must offer a significant benefit and value to buyers to be successful.
 Benefits may include zero or reduced greenhouse gas emissions, other pollution reductions or other environmental improvements on power stations.

 The driving factors behind voluntary green electricity within the EU are the liberalized electricity markets and the RES Directive.
 According to the directive, the EU Member States must ensure that the origin of electricity produced from renewables can be guaranteed and therefore a "guarantee of origin" must be issued (article 15).
 Environmental organisations are using the voluntary market to create new renewables and improving sustainability of the existing power production.
 In the US the main tool to track and stimulate voluntary actions is Green-e program managed by Center for Resource Solutions.
-In Europe the main voluntary tool used by the NGOs to promote sustainable electricity production is EKOenergy label.
+Globally available voluntary tool used by the NGOs to promote sustainable electricity production is EKOenergy label.